rajshekharde2817/SQL-Data-Warehouse-Project1/README.md

 -Here, I am building a modern data warehouse with SQL server, including ETL processes, data modeling and analytics-Using Medallion Architecture.

--This project demonstrates a comprehensive data warehousing and analytics solution from building a data warehouse to generating actionable insights. this is designed as a portfolio project that highlights industry best practices in data engineering and analytics.
+-This project demonstrates a comprehensive data warehousing and analytics solution from building a data warehouse to generating actionable insights.
+This is designed as a portfolio project that highlights industry best practices in data engineering and analytics.

 ---------------------------------------------------